-A forceful impact to the brain causes primary and secondary injury phases, with the primary phase induced by the biomechanical forces within the skull, and the secondary phase, elicited by the primary phase, which results in a complex cascade of neurochemical events53.

-This secondary phase causes toxic hyperactivation of neurons which imbalances the energy state of the affected brain regions and subsequently elicits a neuro-inflammatory response to assist in preventing infection or repairing affected tissue^{53,84,86,91}.
+A forceful impact to the brain causes primary and secondary injury phases, with the primary phase induced by the biomechanical impact forces within the skull and the secondary phase, elicited by the primary phase, which results in a complex cascade of neurochemical events49.
+This secondary phase causes toxic hyperactivation of neurons disturbing the energy state of the brain and subsequently elicits a neuro-inflammatory response^{76,78,82}.

-The fine-tuned balance between beneficial and deleterious effects of the neuro-inflammatory mediators is vital for neurological sequelae following brain injury, and thereby plays a distinct role in potentially adverse outcomes (Figure 2).
-An intensified neuro-inflammatory response, with elevated signalling molecules (e.g. TNF- α), can easily become deleterious and toxic for surrounding nerve tissue82.
+The fine-tuned balance between beneficial and deleterious effects of the neuro-inflammatory mediators is vital for neurological sequelae following brain injury, and thereby plays a distinct role in potentially adverse outcomes74.